codr7/g-fu/v1/doc/raw_closures.md

 ```
 ```

-Combining these ideas allows combining data and code in a more flexible and convenient form.
+Combining these ideas allows combining data and code in a more flexible, performant and convenient form.

 ```
 (let (super this-env